 A student who withdraws from the College for any reason besides medical prior to graduation forfeits the security deposit.
 If a student is on a leave of absence from the College and decides not to return at the end of the leave is considered to have voluntarily withdrawn and forfeits the security deposit.

 Parking Fines vary based on the violation.
-These fines may be paid at the Cashier's Window in Fausett Hall.
+These fines may be paid in the Business Office on the first floor of Fausett Hall.

 Student Paychecks - School Year